-The idea behind the development of peer-to-peer interactive technologies and tools was that isolation results from the lack of quantity and quality of social contacts which typically fall under the group of peers.
-And this has been seen leading to loneliness, depression, vulnerability, and subsequently to other negative consequences, including increased mortality.
+The idea behind the development of peer-to-peer interactive technologies and tools was that isolation results from the lack of social contacts which typically fall under the group of peers.
+And this has been seen leading to aloneness, despair, helplessness, and subsequently to other unpleasant effects, including increased mortality.
 The groups most prone to being affected by these scenarios were reviewed to be children and senior citizens.
 These social groups were the first targets of the prototypes to be designed.
-Isolated groups in children might include children with disorders, children with chronic diseases, children with different mindset and outlook, or children at day care centres.
-The socially isolated senior groups might comprise of home dwelling seniors suffering from chronic pain, seniors in long-term hospitalization, seniors in old age homes, and seniors at health care centres.
-Both the subjects may be seen as analogous and complementary.
+Isolated groups in children might include children with disorders, children with chronic diseases, children with different mindset and outlook, or children at day care centers.
+The socially isolated senior groups might comprise of home dwelling seniors suffering from chronic pains.
+Both subjects may be seen as analogous and complementary.
 Thus the recommended peer-to-peer prototypes to address them serve two targeted social groups with a single purpose.